Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 On the negative side, the term spirituality is also prone to overuse.
 And, its become one of the most commonly used terms in our culture.
 So, the meaning depends on the cultural, and social context.
 We can relate almost anything in the human condition to this term.
 For instance, you might hear someone say eating hot spicy food is a spiritual experience.

 Additionally, people like to sound spiritual.
 That’s because there’s an unspoken sense of respect attached to spiritual people.
 So, it’s not uncommon for people to use this word to enhance their vocabulary.
+In the end, it is what you believe that matters.
+Your beliefs do matter, they have consequences.

 We must confess, perhaps we are also guilty of adding to the confusion.
 Albeit, we do so with the best intentions.
 We use the term spiritual in the title of our organization for several reasons.
 In fact, we choose each word in order to best describe our mission.